 The main objective of this unit is to provide learners with a solid understanding of the importance of the costings aspects in the procurement process.
 Primarily, learners will learn about the different types of cost estimates in the procurement cycle.
 This will enable learners to differentiate between different types of costs, including financial and non-financial costs.
-In addition, the unit provides learners with a good practical knowledge of the different cost estimates involved in the procurement cycle for capital expenditure and the preparation of different cost estimates for materials, labour and overheads.
+In addition, the unit provides learners with a good practical knowledge of the different cost estimates involved in the process and the importance of preparing correct cost estimates.
+The unit also covers the procurement cycle for capital expenditure and the preparation of different cost estimates for materials, labour and overheads.